 Prompt treatment of hypoglycemia due to HI is essential to prevent brain damage.
 Unlike other hypoglycemia-causing conditions in which alternative fuels, such as ketones or lactate, may be available for the brain during periods of hypoglycemia, HI prevents the production of these fuels and leaves the brain without a source of energy.
 Hypoglycemia can be treated by giving a carbohydrate-containing drink by mouth or if severe, by giving glucose through the vein or by injecting glucagon.
 A child with a feeding tube can have glucose given through the tube.
 The goal of treatment is to prevent hypoglycemia while the child has a normal feeding pattern for age with a little extra safety built in, e.g., a one year old who normally would not eat overnight for 10-12 hours should be able to fast for at least 14 -15 hours on a successful medical regimen.
 Medications used to treat HI include diazoxide, octreotide, and glucagon.

 Diazoxide is given by mouth 2-3 times per day.
-The dose varies from 5 to 20mg/kg/day.
+The dose varies from 5 to 15mg/kg/day.
 Usually, if 15 mg/kg/day does not work, higher doses will not work.
 Diazoxide acts on the KATP channel to prevent insulin secretion.
 It is generally effective for infants with stress-induced hyperinsulinism, infants with GDH-HI or GK-HI, and in a subgroup of infants whose basic defect is not known.
 Diazoxide often does not work in children with KATP-HI.
-Side effects of diazoxide include fluid retention, a particular problem for the newborn who has received large amounts of intravenous glucose to maintain the blood glucose in the normal range.
+Side effects of diazoxide include fluid retention, a particular problem for the newborn who is receiving large amounts of intravenous glucose to maintain the blood glucose in the normal range.
 A diuretic medication is sometimes used with diazoxide in anticipation of such a problem.
 Diazoxide also causes excessive hair growth of the eyebrows, forehead, and back (referred to medically as hypertrichosis).
 This hair growth resolves several months after diazoxide therapy is stopped.
 Some patients choose to shave the hair occasionally and this does not intensify hair growth.

 Glucagon stimulates release of glucose from the liver.
 It is given through a vein or by injection under the skin or into the muscle.
 Glucagon can be used in cases of emergency when a child with HI has low blood glucose levels and cannot be fed.
 It can also be given in the hospital as a continuous infusion through a vein.
 It is most effective as a holding therapy while the child is prepared for surgery.